adaksuman/genapp/README.md

 the application directory.

 During setup, plugins are free to modify the contents of the application directory as needed.

-Once the setup is finalized, however, genapp recursively sets file ownership within the application directory as follows:
+Once the setup is finalized genapp recursively sets file ownership within the application directory as follows:

 - File and directory owner is "root"
 - File and directory group is the application user's primary group